Businesses warn Trump of consequences of new Mexican tariffs

 "If the president goes through with this, I'm afraid progress to get this trade agreement across the finish line will be stifled," she said.

-Associated Press writer Lisa Mascaro, Kevin Freking and Paul Wiseman in Washington and Maria Verza in Mexico City contributed to this report.
+Associated Press writers Lisa Mascaro, Kevin Freking and Paul Wiseman in Washington and Maria Verza in Mexico City contributed to this report.

 Follow Colvin and Long on Twitter at https://twitter.com/colvinj and https://twitter.com/ctlong1